 525174 Nursing in Aotearoa/New Zealand

 In Year 2 of your nursing degree you focus on nursing individuals who are hospitalised with physical and mental illness.
-Clinical experience is gained in the hospital (medical and psychiatric wards) and community mental health services.
+You will gain clinical experience in the hospital (medical and psychiatric wards).
 Theoretical studies will support learning the required conceptual knowledge, psychomotor skills and clinical decision-making skills.

 Unit 3: People Requiring Hospitalisation